CYCLING PERFORMANCE TIPS

 of whole blood.
 It is just another way to think of the oxygen carrying capacity of a

-- ferritin - an iron transport protein in the serum that supplies iron for red blood cell production.
+- ferritin - The iron transport protein in the serum that supplies iron for red blood cell production.
 In anemias resulting from low

-total body iron stores (the raw materials for blood production are in short supply),
+total body iron stores (thus one of the raw materials for blood production is in short supply),

 the ferritin will be low.